 The Shares offered by this Prospectus may be sold from time to time directly by or on behalf of the Selling Stockholders in one or more transactions on the OTC Bulletin Board or on any stock exchange on which the Common Stock may be listed at the time of sale, in privately negotiated transactions, or through a combination of these methods.
 The Selling Stockholders may sell Shares through one or more agents, brokers or dealers or directly to purchasers.
-These brokers or dealers may receive compensation in the form of commissions, discounts or concessions from the Selling Stockholders and/or purchasers of the Shares, or both.
-Compensation as to a particular broker or dealer may be in excess of customary commissions.
-The Selling Stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale or non-sale related transfer.
+These brokers or dealers may receive compensation in the form of commissions, discounts or concessions from the Selling Stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale or non-sale related transfer.
 If a Selling Stockholder is an employee, officer or director of the Company, he or she will be subject to our policies concerning trading and other transactions in the Company's securities.